wdi-atx-11/js-data-types/README.md

 ### `typeof`

-Use JavaScript's <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof" target="_blank">`typeof`</a> method to check the type of a variable or value.
+Use JavaScript's [`typeof`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof) method to check the type of a variable or value.

 ### Independent Practice